ferborva/strongloop-prep-work/step-2/README.md

 - **HTTP Client**: Use the *request* module to POST a stream of data to a server and pipe the stream returned into stdout
 - **WebSockets**: Basically you create a duplex Stream with the websockets modules, create a webSocket conexion to a server and write to the stream
 - **HTML Stream**: CRAZYYYYYY!!!!
 Use *trumpet* module to transform and html stream
-- **Duplexer**: Create a duplex steam, and join the writeable part of it to another writeable stream and the readable part to another readeable stream
+- **Duplexer**: Create a duplex stream, and join the writeable part of it to another writeable stream and the readable part to another readeable stream
-- **Duplexer Redux**
+- **Duplexer Redux**: Create a duplex stream to which will be piped some data and which should return a given readable stream.
 - **Combiner**
 - **Crypt**
 - **Secretz**